asutoshpalai/github-collaborator/README.md

 # Github Collaboration

-A web app to add collaborators to a private GitHub repo.
+A web app to add collaborators themselves to a private GitHub repo.
 This uses GitHub API for the same.

 To use this application you have to generate a GitHub OAuth token [in the settings](https://github.com/settings/tokens) with repo scope.